Posted on August 1, 2013

 In July 2004, the U.S. Secret Service and U.S. Department of Education published a study examining 37 school shootings from 1974-2000.
 That study found that in more than 65% of the cases, the attacker got the gun from his or her own home or that of a relative.5

-For more information about the storage of firearms, see our Safe Storage Policy Summary.
+For more information about the storage of firearms, see our summary on Safe Storage & Gun Locks .

 Child access prevention laws have been shown to be effective at reducing unintentional firearm deaths among children.